How To Actually Win Your NCAA March Madness Bracket Pool

-If you enter your NCAA Tournament bracket pool and pick the favorite, Duke Blue Devils, to cut down the nets, for purposes of winning the pool, your bracket is almost certainly already busted.
-By pegging Duke, you’ll have ignored some basic game theory, rendering your bracket a very likely loser before the first game tips off.
+If you enter your NCAA Tournament bracket pool and pick the favorite to cut down the nets, for purposes of winning the pool, your bracket is almost certainly already busted.
+By pegging the favorite, you’ll have ignored some basic game theory, rendering your bracket a very likely loser before the first game tips off.

 Maybe you’ll have a shot at some cash in a pool that pays out multiple spots, but you’ll be very unlikely to win.
 As the great Ricky Bobby put it, “If you’re not first, you’re last.”